Vector-wise Joint Diagonalization of Almost Commuting Matrices: Vector-wise joint diagonalization algorithm

-However, numerical experiments show that the above algorithm behaves well for solving \eqref{eq:sub-problem}, but when $n$ is suitably large, say $n > 500$, it converges slowly and becomes less efficient.
-Another potential issue of Algorithm \ref{alg:alt} is that $\Hess_v \mc{L}$ may have negative eigenvalues so that $s_k$ is not necessarily a descent direction of $\mc{L}(\lad,\mu,\dd)$, which could lead to the instability of algorithm.
-In order to motivate our practical algorithm with a faster convergence rate, we need the following observations: Proposition \ref{prop:ob1} and Lemma \ref{prop:ob2}.
+and then update $v_{k+1} = R_{v_k}(\alpha_k s_k)$ and $\Lad_{k + 1} = (\l v_{k+1}, A v_{k+1}\r, \l v_{k+1}, B v_{k+1}\r)$, where the stepsize $\alpha_k$ is determined by a backtracking line search (cf.\,\eqref{eq:new_line_search} below).} However, per our numerical experiments, such an alternating minimization may converge slowly and become less efficient when the matrix size $n$ increases.
+We also note that $\hess_v \mc{L}$ may have negative eigenvalues so that $s_k$ in \eqref{eq:Riemann Newton equation} is not necessarily a descent direction of $\mc{L}(\Lad,\dd)$, which leads to the potential instability of the algorithm.
+Our practically efficient algorithm is motivated by the following lemmas.